 Cinnamon Cockatiel

-Like all cockatiel color mutations, cinnamon describes a color spectrum from light to dark.
+Like all cockatiel color mutations, Cinnamon describes a color spectrum from light to dark.
 The important constant is the silver-brown tone of the feathers.

 See What a Cinnamon Cockatiel Looks Like